YangVincent/text-yelp/README.md

 ####Overview
 Today, 32% of people still don't have smart phones.
 As such, it is extremely difficult for them to find out about exciting new locations when traveling, or away from the computer.
 This allows users to access Yelp through text.

 Additionally, many people have trouble deciding where to go.
 This helps users randomly decide a user-specified number of options to choose from, to help eliminate decision fatigue.

+As such, there are two main features to this program:

+1. Allow non-smartphones to still search for Yelp results, whereas they wouldn't normally be able to
+2. Randomly choose an option to combat group indecision when choosing a place to go

 ####Usage Instructions
 During development, only verified numbers can receive messages.
 These can be checked and modified [here](https://www.twilio.com/user/account/phone-numbers/verified).
 Further information can be found [here](https://www.twilio.com/user/account/log/notifications).

 Currently, verified numbers can message `+16503977854` via.
 SMS.
 If the message is from a registered number, the response will greet by name.
 Text `usage` to `+16503977854` to see how to use the application.

-Unfortunately, the Twilio account used is on the free version, but you can sign into [TextFree](textfree.us) to use the registered number `+15302978104`.
-The username and password are both `yelpandchill`.
+1. Unfortunately, the Twilio account used is on the free version, but you can sign into [TextFree](textfree.us) to use the registered number `+15302978104`.
+2. The username and password are both `yelpandchill`.
 To input newlines as specified in the example from desktop, press `shift+enter`.
 For the time being until I can find an application that can receive long messages from Twilio, there are certain constraints.

 `usage` typically texts back